15 minutes with... Richard Claridge

 Problems come in different forms and start from different points.
 Things I’m working on now (or have done recently) show that.A client might want to 3D-print personalised chocolate but have no way to do it.
 Or they’ll have technology, like a specific kind of laser system, and want to know what they can do with it.
 They might want to measure their manufacturing line better to get more control of the process and increase their profits.
 Or they might want to measure very sensitive electro-magnetic or gravitational fields and find out which technology will let them do it.
 We’ve designed a quantum sensor for that.

 I have three eureka moments a year - maximum.
 In a year, the number of good ideas – the genuine eureka moments – is quite small.
 I’m up to one this year.
 Since starting at PA eight years ago, I’ve probably had about 15, whether it’s finding a way to 3D-print chocolate or pharmaceuticals, or make a quantum sensor more widely usable.
-Apart from our internship programme for university students, which I set up and grew, they’re the things I’m most proud of.
+Apart from our internship programme for university students, which I was grateful to have the opportunity to grow over several years, they’re the things I’m most proud of.

 The most exciting part of the job is realising you’ve got something that doesn’t exist anywhere else.

 Coming up with a solution and realising it’s doable, like with 3D-printed chocolate, is also right up there.
 Chocolate is extremely difficult to work with!
 There’s a lot of satisfaction in applying science in interesting ways to create things that make life better, or at least makes our clients stronger.

 One of the hardest things is when you have an idea for something genuinely new but can’t tell anyone because only you and two other people are allowed to know about it.
 Also, doing the creative and clever things we do here, and doing them rapidly, means the learning curve is constantly at about 45 degrees.
 So, for a little while at least, you need to get used to being the least informed person in the room.